Project Title

 Clinical visits

-Design to connect the 3 main key data points that influence most healthcare encounters
+0.1 Design to connect the 3 main key data points

 Prescriptions